 Connect to the Hidden Mystery

-When you look at my paintings, even if you're sitting at your desk at work, you are reminded of just how awe-inspiring and wonderfully mysterious the world can be--and that we too are part of that mystery.
-Clients tell me that they feel they recognize my imaginary landscapes from their dreams and visions.
+When you look at my paintings, even if you're sitting at your desk at work, you are reminded of just how wonderfully mysterious the world can be--and that we too are part of that mystery.
+Clients tell me that they feel they recognize my abstracts and imaginary landscapes from their dreams and visions.
 That's just what I want for you--the sense of a reconnection to the magical world that sometimes feels very far away, even impossible in our difficult, tumultuous lives.